kyverno/policy-reporter-docs/content/en/guide/04-helm-chart-core.md

 ### Enable enforce violation PolicyReports (requires Kyverno >= 1.7.0)

-Because Kyverno creates PolicyReports only for audit Policies, the KyvernoPlugin brings the possibility to create additional PolicyReports for blocked resources as well.
-This makes it possible to get also metrics and notification for resources blocked by an enforce Policy.
-KyvernoPlugin uses the Kubernetes Event as source for this PolicyReports.
+Because Kyverno creates PolicyReports only for audit Policies, Policy Reporters KyvernoPlugin brings the possibility to create additional PolicyReports for blocked resources as well.
+This makes it possible to get also metrics and notification about resources blocked by an enforce Policy.

-By default this PolicyReportResults are using another source (`Kyverno Event`) to shown on separate pages.
+By default PolicyReportResults are using another source (`Kyverno Event`) as audit results,  so that they are displayed on separate pages.
 This source is customizable, so you can change it for example to `Kyverno`, so the results are shown in the same dashboards as the audit results.

 ```yaml
 kyvernoPlugin: